orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   // TODO: map where each change in sequence effects the next one, vs map where we expect the initial structure to be the same
   // TODO: How does .map effect .self/.terminal/.initial
-  public __map__: ((x: Ray) => any)[] = []
+  // TODO: Map preserves current structure (if it doesn't loop on itself) public __map__: ((x: Ray) => any)[] = []
   map = <T>(predicate: (x: Ray) => T): Ray => this.clone({ __map__: [...this.__map__, predicate] })